 Monday, June 28, 2021

-When working with SQL Server, understanding its configuration settings is crucial for optimal performance and troubleshooting.
-The sys.configurations system catalog view provides a wealth of information about all the server-wide configuration options.
-Here's a quick way to view all of them:
+Understanding your SQL Server configuration settings is crucial for maintaining optimal performance and stability.
+The sys.configurations system catalog view provides a wealth of information about all server-wide options.
+Here is how to view them all at once:

 FROM sys.configurations WITH (NOLOCK)